-Toxic Metals and Antidotes: The Chelation Therapie Handbook
+Toxic Metals and Antidotes: The Chelation Therapy Handbook

 Metals affect a number of diseases.
 With our changing environment, the role of toxic metals and their influence on health received medical attention after the 1950s, and the need for intervention is growing.
 Internationally, physicians are more than ever concerned about environmental diseases.
 Medical associations such as IBCMT (International Board of Clinical Metal Toxicology) and ABCMT (American Board of Clinical Metal Toxicology) are teaching physicians how to diagnose and treat toxic metal exposures.